Skip to content

 Subject Statement

-Media Studies looks at the way in which the media is a powerful force in all our lives.
-Through exploring, analysing and creating media texts, students can examine themselves as media users, think critically about the media they experience, and explore the impact the media has on the world around them.
+Barbenheimer!
+Fortnight.
+Wes Anderson memes.
+Tiktok.
+The Media is a key part of so many aspects of our lives, and in Media Studies we not only investigate a range of media texts, but create these as well.
+Through exploring, analysing and creating media texts, students can examine their own media use, think critically about the media they experience, and explore the impact the media has on the world around them.

 Course Statement

-Year 11 is the chance to develop key foundational skills including developing production skills, exploring meaning in media texts, and thinking about themselves as media users and consumers.
-Students will have the opportunity to explore the way in which media texts are created by looking at a range of media texts (film, tv, music, social media, games) and genres.
-Students will study different media content creators to understand how they use codes and conventions to create meaning and engage audiences.
+Year 11 is the chance for students to focus on key media skills including developing production skills, exploring meaning in media texts, and thinking about themselves as media users and consumers.
+Students will explore the way in which media texts are created by looking at a range of media texts (film, tv, music, social media, games) and genres.
+Students will study different content creators to understand how they use media features to engage audiences.
 Students have the opportunity to work through all stages of media production including planning and designing, filming and editing, try a range of different media genres and mediums, and showcase their work to the school community.
 Throughout the year, they will also reflect on what it means to be a consumer of the media and the role they play in shaping the media world.

 Learning Outcomes